eeditiones/workshop/README.md

 Should anything go wrong during the event, we will inform you via [twitter](https://twitter.com/eeditiones) and the slack channel mentioned below.

 Participants are strongly encouraged to join the  dedicated **#workshop** room on the [e-editiones slack](https://join.slack.com/t/e-editiones/shared_invite/zt-e19jc03q-OFaVni~_lh6emSHen6pswg) for asking questions, but also to help others with the assignments.
-We hope to have a lively discussion there and would love to see participants support each other.
+We hope to have a lively discussion there and would love to see participants **support each other**.
+Due to the large number of participants, we won't have enough tutors to answer every question.

-A server will be provided for everyone to work on the exercises.
-Due to the large number of attendants this might become a bottleneck.
-We thus encourage the more experienced users to either:

-* install TEI Publisher on your local machine.
-The steps are described in the [TEI Publisher documentation](https://teipublisher.com/exist/apps/tei-publisher/doc/documentation.xml?id=installation).
-For the first week it doesn't matter if you install TEI Publisher 5 or the (maybe already released) TEI Publisher 6.
-The core features are the same in both versions
-* use our docker image as described in the [docs](https://teipublisher.com/exist/apps/tei-publisher/doc/documentation.xml?id=docker)

 You may also want to clone this repository or download its contents as a zip.
 This way you can look at the example documents on your own machine.
 To clone or download, click the green *Clone or Download* button on the top right of the [start screen](https://github.com/eeditiones/workshop) of this repository.

+### Software

+A server will be **provided** for everyone to work on the exercises.
+Due to the large number of attendants this might become a bottleneck though.
+We thus **encourage the more experienced users** to either:

+####  1. Install TEI Publisher on your local machine.

+The basic steps are described in the [TEI Publisher documentation](https://teipublisher.com/exist/apps/tei-publisher/doc/documentation.xml?id=installation).
+However, we would recommend to install the release candidate for TEI Publisher 6.

+The release candidate is not available on eXist's public package  repository yet, so you would need to download it manually:

+1. Download the `.xar` from the [github release page](https://github.com/eeditiones/tei-publisher-app/releases/tag/6.0.0-RC1)
+2. If you installed an older version of TEI Publisher before, check if you are offered updates for `tei-publisher-lib`.
+You need version 2.8.7 of this package.
+3. Go to the eXist Dashboard/Package Manager, click on the *Upload* button, and select the downloaded `tei-publisher-6.0.0-RC1.xar`

+#### 2. Use a docker image

+Using docker is a good alternative for the workshop, though it comes with a small performance penalty.
+The installation process is described in the [docs](https://teipublisher.com/exist/apps/tei-publisher/doc/documentation.xml?id=docker).

+Again we recommend to use the release candidate for TEI Publisher 6, so in the docker commands, replace `existdb/teipublisher:latest` with `existdb/teipublisher:6.0.0-RC1`.

 ## Assignments